 Condition Access (CA) is an Azure Active Directory feature that can be used to allow or deny access to company resources based on user, device, location, 2FA, and several other factors.
 Conditional access allows you to dramatically increase the security of your resources without complicating user access.

-The Conditional Access mechanism is to validate each process of connecting to the resource based on a customized scenario and a decision that determines what to do with that connection.
-In a Condition Access policy, you can deny access, allow without conditions, or allow with conditions.
+The Conditional Access mechanism validates each process of connecting to the resource based on a customized scenario and a decision determining what to do with that connection.
+In a Condition Access policy, you can deny access or allow without or with conditions.

 Conditional Access allows you to use different conditions when granting a user access to a resource:

 - Is the user a member of a specific Azure AD group?

 - What cloud application is the user trying to connect to?

 - Whether it is connected from a controlled device or not (Intune/Hybrid Azure AD joined)?

 - From which IP address/subnet the user is trying to connect?
 Does the user is connecting from outside the company network?

 - What type of client the user is using (an app on a computer, phone, or browser)?